Staygold93/Social-NetworK-Api/README.md

 # Social-NetworK-Api
-API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list using
+Node.js, Mongoose and Express.